magmine/magmine/README.md

 **About**

-I'm a software engineer passionate about perfomance, looking for my first full time job preferably as a C++ developer.
+I'm a software engineer passionate about perfomance.

 **Talking about Personal Stuffs:**